-How to Cook With Red Chili Pepers
+How to Cook With Red Chili Peppers

 I emailed my friend and mentor Chef Ricco and he agreed the pepper should be added before the oil but asked the question, "Why take out the seeds at all?"

 His technique is to cook the pepper whole.
-He leaves the stem on and cooks it on medium high heat but warns not to let the pepper burst.
+He leaves the stem on and cooks it on medium-high heat but warns not to let the pepper burst.
 By cooking the pepper whole and discarding after, you give the oil a spicy but mellower flavor than cutting it up.